 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Eyelid surgery.
-Image 2 of 6.
-Close-up of a man with Ramsay Hunt syndrome having a local anaesthetic injected around his eye prior to surgery.
+Image 6 of 6.
+Close-up of the stitched eye of a man with Ramsay Hunt syndrome after corrective surgery for a sagging eyelid.
 Ramsay Hunt syndrome is a form of herpes zoster (shingles) where the varicella-zoster virus (also the cause of chickenpox) damages facial nerves and can cause paralysis.
-This operation is a canthopexy, where the sagging lower eyelid, caused by nerve damage, is pulled up and tightened.
+He underwent a canthopexy, where the sagging lower eyelid, caused by nerve damage, was pulled up and tightened.
 For a sequence showing this procedure, see images M570/178 - M570/183.

 Model release available.
 Property release not required.